WIC in Vermont

 infants & young children

-WIC is designed to serve income-eligible pregnant women, women who are breastfeeding or who have a new baby, infants and children up to age 5 who are nutritionally or medically at risk.
+WIC is designed to serve income-eligible pregnant women, women who are breastfeeding or who have a new baby, infants and children up to age 5.

 Not sure you qualify?
 Use this simple on-line pre-screening tool to check.

 The online tool is currently available in English, Spanish and Chinese (traditional).

 - Call 1-800-649-4357 with any questions about WIC nutrition services and enrollment.

 - Locate your Department of Health District Office

 - "What is WIC?"
 This overview of the WIC Program is available in multiple languages:

 The U.S Department of Agriculture prohibits discrimination against its customers, employees, and applicants for employment on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
 (Not all prohibited bases will apply to all programs and/or employment activities.)

 If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at http://www.ascr.usda.gov/complaint_filing_cust.html, or at any USDA office, or call (866) 632-9992 to request the form.
 You may also write a letter containing all of the information requested in the form.
 Send your completed complaint form or letter to us by mail at U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Avenue, S.W., Washington, D.C.
 20250-9410, by fax (202) 690-7442 or email at firstname.lastname@example.org.